ATtiny-Based Beginner's Kit

 Click the Upload button.

-If all is well the LED on the Tiny AVR Programmer board should blink once every two seconds.
+If all is well the LED connected to I/O line 0 on the Tiny AVR Programmer board should blink once every two seconds.

 Step two - program an ATtiny85 on the breadboard